The Surprising Origin of 10 Madrid Neighborhood Names

 Los Austrias

-Charles V’s son, Philip II became king of Spain in 1556.
-He was instrumental in the formation and growth of Madrid, making it the capital of Spain.
-Because of the family’s Austrian connection, the first neighborhood was known as Los Austrias.
+Isabel and Ferdinand, also known as the Catholic Monarchs, gave birth to Charles V. He would later go on to become Holy Roman Emperor and forge a union with the powerful Habsburg family in Vienna.
+Charles V’s son, Philip II became King of Spain in 1556, and was instrumental in the formation and growth of Madrid, making it the capital of Spain.
+Thus, because of the family’s Austrian connection, the first neighborhood was known as Los Austrias.

 A group of people walking outside of the Royal Palace in Madrid.